davidvandebunte/davidvandebunte.gitlab.io/content/post/decision-should-you-take-notes-in-plain-text.md

         - case Email(email, title, _) =>
         - …
 1. It’s easy to use open source tools.
     - Inkscape SVGs are easy to edit inline in CommonMark.
-It's a major pain to edit an SVG inline in Google Docs.
+It is a major pain to edit an SVG inline in Google Docs.
-    - Search notes faster, completely from the command line (with git).
+    - Search notes faster from the command line (with git).
 Plain text history with git.
-Resolve merge conflicts the standard way.
+Resolve merge conflicts in a standard way.
+Review changes with "git diff" before pushing them (to catch accidental changes).
     - You can more easily convert plain text formats with tools like pandoc and nbconvert.
 1. Plain text notes convert to programming language comments faster.